 • 11.5% of Swiss households are behind on at least one payment, with critical life events, unemployment, and the high cost of healthcare being the main causes.

-• Top debt sources: Taxes, health insurance, and healthcare costs are the three largest debt traps.
+• Top household debt sources: Taxes, health insurance, and healthcare costs are the three largest debt traps.

 • Financial setbacks like salary garnishment and the complexity of personal bankruptcy worsen the situation for many people affected by debt.